 The Recruitment Team has worked hard to show our community the benefits of working for the County of Sacramento.
 This has been an amazing feat considering the team only consists of three employees!

 The Outstanding Chapter Award was developed to recognize and honor a chapter that has made and sustained innovation and diversity in chapter programs, resourcefulness and support for the community in carrying out the goals of IPMA-HR, or a chapter that has shown the most improvement or progress.
 The award for this year’s outstanding chapter is:

-Utah IPMA-HR Chapter
+Inland Empire IPMA-HR Chapter

 EMERGING LEADERS SCHOLARSHIP AWARDS

 Established just last year, the goal of this program is to support the development of emerging HR professionals in the public sector.
 This year’s winners include:

 Human Resources Consultant, Placer County Water Agency, California